otacke/yalw/readme.txt

 not quite.
 You may want to modify the stylesheet a little bit to match your theme's needs...

 YALW rebuilds quite a bunch of features offered by wp-login.php instead of using the features therein because it is hardly possible.
-I had the option to refactor the file wp-login.php, making its functionality better accessible from the outside, and thus contributing to the Wordpress Core.
+I had the option to refactor the file wp-login.php, making its functionality better accessible from the outside, and thus contributing to the WordPress Core.
 I thought about that possibility for approximately 0.0897 seconds (which is a long time for an android) but decided against.
-I am merely a casual programmer and I don't have the time or ambition to deal with the project management processes of the Wordpress development community in order to promote my changes, hoping they might be integrated some day.
+I am merely a casual programmer and I don't have the time or ambition to deal with the project management processes of the WordPress development community in order to promote my changes, hoping they might be integrated some day.
 I need to get shit done.
 And, more importantly, I don't consider myself a good programmer.
-It's probably not advisable for me to tinker with such a crucial part of Wordpress.
+It's probably not advisable for me to tinker with such a crucial part of WordPress.

 Thanks to [edik](https://profiles.wordpress.org/plocha/ "edik") for his support and to [akoww](https://github.com/akoww) for fixing bugs!